sedol1339/files/papers.md

     - To test for almost stochastic dominance, we formulate the hypothesis testing problem (see H0, H1 in sec.
 4, and eq.
 4 for details).
     - (Seems like) random variable is a metric for a single training run.
 "As an example setup we analyze the comparison between the NER models when running both algorithms multiple times, changing only the random seed fed into the random number generator".

+Hao, Y., Dong, L., Wei, F., & Xu, K. (2019).
+Visualizing and Understanding the Effectiveness of BERT. arXiv, 1908.05620.
+Retrieved from https://arxiv.org/abs/1908.05620v1

+    - We visualize fine-tuning BERT on specific datasets by showing: 1) loss curve obtained by linear interpolation from starting to final weights, 2) two-dimensional loss surface with the projection of the optimization trajectory, obtained in the same way, when one direction is the difference between starting and final weights, and the second direction is difference between starting and final weights fine-tuned on another dataset.
+Experiments show that these directions are divergent and orthogonal to each other.
+    - BERT pretraining reaches a good initial point across downstream tasks, which leads to wider optima on the 2D loss landscape (comparing to random initialization).
+    - We give evidence that the pre-training-then-fine-tuning paradigm is robust to overfitting.
+    - We show that the lower layers of BERT are more invariant across tasks.
+We verify the point by visualizing the loss landscape with respect to different groups of layers.
+    - IMO, when comparing the width of optima, we need to measure width in absolute and nor relative (percents of the full plot) numbers.
+I have found nothing about this in the paper (sec.
+5.1).

 Lee, C., Cho, K., & Kang, W. (2019).
 Mixout: Effective Regularization to Finetune Large-scale Pretrained Language Models. arXiv, 1909.11299.
 Retrieved from https://arxiv.org/abs/1909.11299v2

     - Finetuning pre-trained LM on a small dataset is prone to degenerate performance.